U.S. Department of Transportation

 Coordinating, Developing, and Delivering Highway Transportation Innovations

-Description: The Coatings and Corrosion Laboratory tests numerous durable and environmentally compliant bridge coatings using both accelerated laboratory tests and natural outdoor exposure.
-The laboratory also develops innovative cyclic laboratory test methods for evaluating bridge coating performance and highly reproducible techniques for evaluating coating failures.
-In addition, it assists State departments of transportation (DOTs) to solve a variety of bridge coating problems and recommends appropriate coatings for different environmental conditions.
+The Coatings and Corrosion Laboratory studies the effects of corrosion on structural materials.
+Research is performed to better understand how corrosion damages structures, as well as how to mitigate or prevent future structural damage for materials used in corrosive environments.
+The laboratory also tests numerous durable and environmentally compliant bridge coatings using both accelerated laboratory tests and natural outdoor exposure.
+The laboratory develops innovative cyclic laboratory test methods for evaluating bridge coating performance and highly reproducible techniques for evaluating coating failures.
+In addition, the lab assists State departments of transportation (DOTs) to evaluate corrosion-related issues, solve a variety of bridge coating problems, and recommend appropriate coatings for different environmental conditions.
+The laboratory also performs metallographic examinations, allowing it to assess the structural makeup and potential damage due to corrosion at a microstructural level.

-Special Capabilities: The Coatings and Corrosion Laboratory performs the following types of activities.
+The Coatings and Corrosion Laboratory performs the following activities.

 |»||Office of Infrastructure R&D|